Not too many years ago, job hopping wasn't even a term for professionals. Loyalty to one employer was the standard.

 At the end of the day, it has to be weighed on a case by case basis.
 Very often, “mistakes” can be chalked up to youthful adventurousness, and sometimes job hopping is simply a case of trial and error with one's career goals.

 Wisdom and experience comes with time, and long-term job stability isn’t the major priority that it was back in the day.
-It’s not easy to find a job where you genuinely love what you do, and some people need to go through several stepping stones before they find their true calling.
+It’s not easy to find a job where you genuinely enjoy what you do, and some people need to go through several stepping stones before they find their true calling.